What does recertification mean?

 An individual who successfully becomes recertified will have their name and credentials placed back on the Health Care Work Registry and will be eligible to work as a Certified Nursing Assistant in the State of Illinois.
 The Sauk Valley Community College program has Basic Nursing Assistant Training Program (BNATP) approved instructors teaching the recertification using Manual Skills Competency Testing.

 If you once were a nurse aide, but have not worked for pay for 24 consecutive months or longer since your last competency exam, the recertification process is for you.
 To become recertified, a nurse aide must previously have been deemed competent as a certified nurse aide either by evaluation (grandfathered in; military trained; nursing student; foreign LPN/RN; inactive; out of state CNA) or by completing an Illinois Approved Nurse Aide Training Program.
 The recertification process allows individuals to take steps to regain approved certification by following a step-by-step process provided by the Illinois Department of Public Health.

 How do you get started?

 Appropriate candidates for recertification must:

-Once you have received the packet from the state you may register for the recertification course - NRS 121 - through Sauk Valley Community College's Health Professions Office.
+Once you have received the information from SIU you may register for the recertification course - NRS 121 - through Sauk Valley Community College's Health Professions Office.
 Call Therese Wood at 815-835-6374 to begin the registration process.